-Music of the Regiment (MotR) is an ensemble of musicians and network of researchers dedicated to the study and performance of 18th and 19th century European & American military music.
+Music of the Regiment (MotR) is an ensemble of musicians and network of researchers dedicated to the study and performance of 18th- and 19th-century European & American military music.
 As a performing ensemble, MotR is everything from a single drummer to a full period-instrument wind band (flutes, clarinets, oboes, bassoons, horns, trombones, trumpets, serpent, and more).
 As a research collective, MotR strives to historically contextualize military musicians and their contributions to music history over the last three hundred years.

 Core Members